-The project will be implemented in 6 regions across mainland Greece, namely: Attica, Central Greece, Central and Eastern Macedonia, Epirus, and Peloponnese.
-Non-formal education services will be directly provided in 14 Open Accommodation Sites across mainland Greece and 4 urban centres (Athens, Thessaloniki, Ioannina and Kilkis), while support activities for integration in formal education will be provided to migrant and refugee children residing in all aforementioned regions.
-SN is leading a consortium which includes the Greek Council of Refugees (with implementation in Athens), the Melissa Network (Athens) and OMNES (Kilkis).
+The project will be implemented in 6 regions across mainland Greece, namely: Attica, Central Greece, Central and Eastern Macedonia, Epirus, and Western Greece.
+Non-formal education services will be directly provided in 12 Open Accommodation Sites across mainland Greece and 3 urban centres (Athens, Thessaloniki and Ioannina), while support activities for integration in formal education will be provided to migrant and refugee children residing in all aforementioned regions.
+SolidarityNow is leading a consortium which includes the Greek Council of Refugees (with implementation in Athens), the Melissa Network (Athens) and OMNES association (Kilkis).

 All locations benefiting from HCAC, will be staffed by a multidisciplinary educational team combining various educational specialties, and supported by interpreters, responsible for delivering a harmonized package of NFE services.